-- Rule 1: For applications of the binary operator + to two arguments that are numbers, replace the application by the sum of the two arguments (a number). - Rule 2: For applications of a lambda-expression to a value (defined below), substitute the argument for the parameter in the body, i.e., where M[x := V] means M with all free occurrences of x replaced by V.
+- Rule 1: For applications of the binary operator + to two arguments that are numbers, replace the application by the sum of the two arguments (a number). - Rule 2: For applications of a lambda-expression to a value (defined earlier), substitute the argument for the parameter in the body, i.e., where M[x := V] means M with all free occurrences of x replaced by V.

-'''

-((lambda x M) V) ---> M[x := V]
+((lambda x M) V) $\longrightarrow$ M[x := V]

-'''

-- Observation: the definition of value has a major impact on evaluation. - What happens if we define
+• Observation: the definition of value has a major impact on evaluation.
+For example, we conceivably could define